carpentries-lab/metagenomics-workshop/index.md

 and connecting to and using cloud computing.
 This workshop is designed to be taught over two full days of instruction.

-Interested in teaching these materials?
+Would you be interested in teaching these materials?
 We have an [Slack channel](https://join.slack.com/t/metagenomicslesson/shared_invite/zt-1tikq2o0k-VMX7ceLfenbbKheZ7XNCRw) were we will be happy to help you!